-Purple Beech hedging plants or Fagus sylvatica ‘Purpurea’ (also known as Copper Beech) are the colourful purple version of one of the most popular hedging plants, the wavy edged leaves emerge greenish-purple in late spring and become darker and richer purple as they mature.
+Purple Beech hedge plants or Fagus sylvatica ‘Purpurea’ (also known as Copper Beech) are the colourful purple version of one of the most popular hedging plants, the wavy edged leaves emerge greenish-purple in late spring and become darker and richer purple as they mature.
 During the autumn months, the foliage colour softens gradually through purple-green to buttery yellow tones before turning to a coppery brown, these leaves are then retained during the winter making Purple Beech one of the few deciduous hedging plants that offers both year-round privacy and year-round interest.

 When the leaves of Fagus sylvatica ‘Purpurea’ first emerge, some plants look much greener than others, this is not because they are green beech and have been mixed up, just that like all Beech plants for hedging, they are grown from seed and there will inevitably be some genetic variation.
 They will all quickly darken to various shades of purple within a week or two.
 Again, because these hedging plants are grown from seed the shades of purple will vary slightly and you may need to look quite closely to notice it, especially later in the season!
 This does not detract from the beauty of a Purple Beech hedge which makes an great addition to a garden, it is simply a characteristic of the species.

-Purple Beech hedging plants make a very colourful backdrop to a garden or landscaping project, whether you are planting a boundary hedge for privacy with a lawn in front, or the glorious purple foliage can contrast beautifully with the carefully chosen colour palette of plants in a border planted in front of the hedge.
+Purple Beech hedge plants make a very colourful backdrop to a garden or landscaping project, whether you are planting a boundary hedge for privacy with a lawn in front, or the glorious purple foliage can contrast beautifully with the carefully chosen colour palette of plants in a border planted in front of the hedge.

 Some designers and gardeners like to mix Copper Beech with Green Beech in a hedge to give what is called a ‘harlequin’ effect, this can be very effective (we have included a photo in the gallery), especially in late spring when the fresh green and rich purple colours contrast beautifully.
 Because both types have the same growth rate the hedge can be maintained without one type of Beech out competing the other.
 (The whole hedge will revert back to being coppery-brown in Winter)

-Purple beech will succeed in any soil type if it does not become waterlogged during wet spells, especially in winter.
+Purple beech hedge plants will succeed in any soil type if it does not become waterlogged during wet spells, especially in winter.
 If you do have a wet site, we would recommend you consider Hornbeam (Carpinus betulus) as a better alternative as this is a hedging plant that does very well on wet sites.

-Once established, Purple Beech hedging plants will grow quickly at 30-60cm per year (just the same as Green Beech), they are easy to maintain with a trim once a year in late summer to keep them tidy, this will also improve leaf retention on the plants in winter.
+Once established, Purple Beech hedge plants will grow quickly at 30-60cm per year (just the same as Green Beech), they are easy to maintain with a trim once a year in late summer to keep them tidy, this will also improve leaf retention on the plants in winter.
 For a manicured and sharp look you could trim twice, once in late May and again in late summer, although this sounds like a lot more work you will have a smaller volume of clippings to clear up and a beautifully dense hedge.

 Copper Beech hedges can be kept to any size from as small as 60cm up to many metres and so are suitable for many situations and purposes.